JakeMKelly/phase-0-tracks/web_dev/request_cycle/http_requests.md

 2. What is the difference between a GET request and a POST request?
 When might each be used?

+GET requests can be cached, POST requests are never cached GET requests remain in the browser history, POST requests do not remain in the browser history GET requests can be bookmarked, POST requests cannot be bookmarked GET requests have length restrictions, POST requests have no restrictions on data length GET requests should be used only to retrieve data
+GET requests should never be used when dealing with sensitive data

+A GET request might be used to get something that's ok to be public.
+A POST request might be used to collect a password.

 3. Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?